frodonh/simplellm.nvim/README.md

 })
 ```

+There is no need to call this function if you don't want to change default parameters.
+Default values use Gemini as the endpoint and one of the latest Gemini Flash models.

-The LLM API key can also be set by the shell environment variable `GEMINI_API_KEY` for the Gemini endpoint, and by the variable `GROQ_API_KEY` for the Groq endpoint.
+In order not to share secrets in your rc file, the LLM API key can also be set by the shell environment variable `GEMINI_API_KEY` for the Gemini endpoint, and by the variable `GROQ_API_KEY` for the Groq endpoint.

 ## Commands
 The following commands are available when the plugin is installed.